-[ARCHIVED] City Seeks Community Feedback on the Future of Police and Fire Services
+[ARCHIVED] City Seeks Community Feedback on Draft Redmond Safety Funding Plan

 Attend a community meeting on April 4 and take an online questionnaire by April 15

-REDMOND, WA — The City of Redmond is engaging community members on how to continue fund Redmond's emergency services today and into the future.
-All are invited to share their feedback to inform the draft plan through a community meeting and online questionnaire.
+REDMOND, WA — The City of Redmond is engaging community members about how to fund Redmond's public safety today and into the future.
+All are invited to share their feedback and inform the draft plan through a community meeting and online questionnaire.
 The draft plan will be presented by Redmond Mayor Angela Birney to the City Council in May.

-In the past decade, Redmond has grown significantly, and Fire and Police Department calls have also increased, but revenue and staffing levels have not kept up.
-Redmond is seeking to continue to fund a responsive public safety system that maintains a high level of service and meets the needs of our evolving city.
+The population in Redmond has grown, and demand for fire and police services have increased, but revenue and staffing levels have not kept up.
+Redmond is seeking to fund a responsive public safety system that understands and can meet the needs of an evolving city to maintain a high level of service and support future developments.

-To achieve this, the City has prepared a draft Redmond Safety Funding Plan which includes:
+To achieve this, the City has prepared a draft Redmond Safety Funding Plan that will cover:

 the gap between existing revenue and current city needs

 increase capacity of in-demand programs like Mental Health Response and Mobile Integrated Health